diego1389/dev_docs/Dot net core/Authentication authorization/Authentication and authorization.md

 - Authentication: verify you are who you say you are and generate the security context.

-- Security context: all you identity info that is relevant to the facility.
+- Security context: all your identity info that is relevant to the facility.
     - Contains all the information the user has (user name, addresses, etc).
     - Encapsulated into one single object: claims principal.
 Object that represents the security context of the user (it is the user).
     - It can have one or many identities.